NethermindEth/starknet.go/docs/developers.md

   is a project that lists all the existing API and provides some examples of how to use them.
-- There is no true specification of the API we are aware of, however the implementationis opensource and can be read from the starkware-libs/cairo-lang
+- There is no true specification of the API we are aware of, however the implementation is opensource and can be read from the starkware-libs/cairo-lang
   [api/gateway directory](https://github.com/starkware-libs/cairo-lang/tree/master/src/starkware/starknet/services/api/gateway)
 - Starknet `openrpc` specification is available in the